minhdang26403/simple-unix-shell/README.md

 ## Introduction

 This is a simple Unix shell that supports job control and executing executable files.
-This project is from the Introduction to Computer System course (CMU) that I self-study.

 ## Overview